KashRama/ECE-445-Lab-Notebook/notebooks/kashyap/README.md

 # 11/29/2023 - PCB does not work
 After a ton of work put into soldering the PCB, it simply would not work for our demo.
 The ESP32 kept breaking or something else on the circuit would not work.
 As a result, our demo only used the breadboard.
 Luckily, during our demo, everything worked perfectly, just without a PCB.
 We are being given a second chance to complete the PCB by the final presentation date and get the points back, so we will be sure to work on that in the coming days.

+# 12/04/2023 - Project Complete
+After a long semester, the project is complete.
+We didn't get it to work on the PCB, but it is fully functional on the breadboard.
+We had a glimpse of hope when the PCB was fully functional, but the power regulator blew up and the PCB didn't work anymore.
+Overall, it was a successful semester